Chart Color Schemes

 An assessment of population growth drivers in Richmond reveals an overall ranking slightly below national averages considering recent, and medium term trends

-AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data, AreaSearch utilises NSW State Government's SA2 level projections released in 2022 with a base year of 2021.
-Considering these projections, the Richmond (NSW) (SA2) is forecast to increase its population by 1,571 persons to 2041, reflecting an overall increase of 22.0% over the 17 years.
+AreaSearch uses ABS/Geoscience Australia projections for each SA2 area released in 2024 with a base year of 2022, and NSW State Government's SA2 level projections for areas not covered by ABS data.
+Population projections forecast significant growth, with the suburb expected to gain 1,554 persons by 2041, reflecting an increase of 21.4% over those 17 years.

 Frequently Asked Questions - Population